NChaves/ubuntu/README.md

-# Ubuntu Server Setup Script
+# Ubuntu Server Bundle Script

 This repository contains a Bash script to quickly set up a clean Ubuntu server with: